 How do I remove myself from a waitlist?

 If you make a decision not to take the course for which you're waitlisted and you need to remove yourself from the waitlist, access the Add, Drop or Withdraw app in the Registration Menu and choose "Drop (Web)" from the action list.
-Then click on "Submit Changes."
+Then click on "Submit ."

 If the capacity enrollment limit has been increased by the department that offers the course, students already on the waitlist will not be automatically notified.
 Students will need to watch the course for limit changes and add the course using the Add, Drop or Withdraw instructions above.